 Most, if not all, of my pieces of work have to deal with that foreboding side of reality.
 Having emotionally invested wholeheartedly in that plane of existence, my only alternative to “a swan dive to oblivion” was to scratch the pain into paper with ink.
 These collected pieces are a direct result of those endeavors.

-ADAM DELIA was born and raised in California’s Central Valley but then relocated to a small, coastal Bay Area town as an adult.
+ADAM DELIA (born Ramon Marquez) was raised in California’s Central Valley but then relocated to a small, coastal Bay Area town as an adult.
 His childhood consisted of copious amounts of horror films on VHS, horror fiction/nonfiction books, playing the guitar and endless dreaming of combining the three when adulthood came knocking.
 With limited training in musical composition and extensive college courses in writing, Ray has produced a plethora of different creative avenues to unleash his true, raw emotions.
-I love coffee, my daughter, the occasional cigarette, pre-90s Horror Films, VHS/Big Boxes, coffee, Lucifer, Robert Deniro, aged whiskey, old Swedish films, classic/historic authors, Fiji Water, Twin Peaks, Atheism, coffee, and Dennis Hopper.
+He is partial to coffee, the occasional cigarette, pre-90s Horror Films, VHS/Big Boxes, coffee, Lucifer, Robert Deniro, aged whiskey, old Swedish films, classic/historic authors, coffee, Fiji Water, Twin Peaks, Atheism, coffee, and Dennis Hopper.